ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 The next sections explains in detail each of these steps.
 For a quick-setup, have a look at the `Automated Cross-compilation`_.

-.. note:: These steps were tested on an Ubuntu 18.04 (Bionic) and ROS2 Bouncy Balson
+.. note:: These steps were tested on an Ubuntu 18.04 (Bionic)

 1. Install development tools
 ----------------------------